 Here are the states that have CBD-only legalization:

 - South Carolina

 In these states, you may require a medical recommendation to buy legal CBD from a state-certified dispensary.
 Also, the THC limit varies from state to state.
 In Texas, for instance, the THC maximum is 0.5%, and the product must also have 10% CBD.
 In Tennessee, a CBD product can have no more than 0.9% THC.
 In Idaho, CBD oil can’t contain more than 0.1% THC.

 Final Thoughts on “Where Marijuana Is Legal?”

-In any regard, we hope that this article has been helpful and informative in terms of figuring out where marijuana is legal.
-It certainly is not an easy topic to stay on top of, so make sure you know what you’re getting yourself into when you go to light up — no matter what state you’re in!
+We hope that this article proves helpful and informative in figuring out where marijuana is legal.
+It is not an easy topic to stay on top of!
+Therefore, make sure you know what you’re getting yourself into when you consider using cannabis.

 Check the laws in your state, and avoid legal hassle.
 Remember that even if recreational cannabis or MMJ is allowed in your state, it may remain illegal in your county!